dam0vm3nt/polymer_datepicker/README.md

+* Now using @HtmlImport
-Updated for latest polymer and paper things
+* Updated for latest polymer and paper things